What’s a Crime of Moral Turpitude According to U.S. Immigration Law?

 Matching state crimes to this federal legal term, which is not defined in the U.S. immigration statute.

-Yet no one is ever charged with something called a "crime of moral turpitude."
+Given all this, the meaning of CMT or CIMT is critical.
+Yet in the U.S. criminal justice system, no one is ever charged with something called a "crime of moral turpitude."
 It's a catch-all (or catch-a-lot) description, which can apply to almost any type of crime if and when appropriate.
-Some advocates argue that it's unconstitutionally vague, but this argument has so far gone nowhere.
+What's more, the term "crime of moral turpitude" is never specifically defined within U.S. immigration law, nor does the law give a list of specific crimes that qualify.
+The lawmakers left this to the relevant agenciesand ultimately the U.S. courtsto deal with.

 With that in mind, let's take a closer look at what types of crimes are considered CIMTs.